By: Kendall Jones on December 14th, 2020

 It’s time once again to unveil ConstructConnect’s Top 5 Coolest Buildings of the Year.
 Each year it gets harder and harder to narrow down our picks to just five buildings.
 In a normal year, we typically see a few of the projects we have in early consideration get delayed or postponed, and 2020 was no exception, thanks in no small part to the coronavirus pandemic.
 That being said, there were a number of great projects to come out of 2020 and this list could have easily been expanded to the Top 10 or Top 15 Coolest Buildings of the Year.

 The criteria for inclusion on the list are simple.
 The building has to have been substantially completed, topped out, or opened within the calendar year and has to have some aspect that makes the building cool.
 This could be the architecture, sustainability elements, unique construction methods, technology, building materials used, cultural impact, or some combination of these elements.

-So, without further delay, here is ConstructConnect’s Top 5 Coolest Buildings of 2020:
+So, without further delay, here are ConstructConnect’s Top 5 Coolest Buildings of 2020:

 1. Bee’ah Headquarters – Sharjah, UAE